rhanb/nativescript-swipe-layout/README.md

 You can read more about this topic [here](https://docs.nativescript.org/tooling/testing).

-Once you're ready to test your plugin's API go to `src` folder and execute one of these commands in the plugin root:
+Once you're ready to test your plugin's API go to `src` folder and execute one of these commands:

 ```
 npm run test.ios